-Nonfat dry milk (The milk is from the LDS Church’s own dairy)
+- Nonfat dry milk (The milk is from the LDS Church’s own dairy)

-	- Pancake mix (The milk is from the LDS Church’s own dairy and the wheat is from the LDS Church’s
+- Pancake mix (The milk is from the LDS Church’s own dairy and the wheat is from the LDS Church’s welfare farms)

-	welfare farms)

 - Spaghetti bites (The wheat is from the LDS Church’s welfare farms)

 In addition, some food is sourced from others that we have approved as suppliers.
-Part of that

-	approval process is to assess their commitment to food safety.
-These other home storage foods are

-	purchased by us, and we repackage them in Church processing facilities.
+Part of that approval process is to assess their commitment to food safety.
+These other home storage foods are purchased by us, and we repackage them in Church processing facilities.

-	However, if we were to have a higher demand than the availability of our products, we may purchase

-	items from other approved suppliers.
+However, if we were to have a higher demand than the availability of our products, we may purchase items from other approved suppliers.

 18. Will LDS Home Storage Centers open in any other countries soon?

 We do not currently have any plans for opening in other countries.
-As you already know, it requires

-	a large number of church members in a specific area for this to be effective.
-Moreover, shipping

-	costs and laws pertaining to the export/import of food are also a large factor to take into

-	consideration before making that call.
+As you already know, it requires a large number of church members in a specific area for this to be effective.
+Moreover, shipping costs and laws pertaining to the export/import of food are also large factors to take into consideration before making that call.
 So think of it before doing such.

 19. How do you keep costs so low at the LDS Home Storage Centers?

-	First of all, most of those who work on the LDS church’s welfare farms and the LDS home storage

-	centers are unpaid volunteers.
+First of all, most of those who work on the LDS church’s welfare farms and the LDS home storage centers are unpaid volunteers.
 So, the salaries are not such a problem for us.

 From Misty: You can find out more about these volunteers only by reading this article.
-Believe me,

-	there are a lot of interesting things there!
+Believe me, there are a lot of interesting things there!

-	In addition, we have fewer “middle-man” type costs because we grow much of our own food and make

-	many of our own formulated products.
+In addition, we have fewer “middle-man” type costs because we grow much of our own food and make many of our own formulated products.